elect0/Kanye-West-Quote-Generator/README.md

 # Kanye-West---Quote-Generator

 ## General info
-A simple project that generates a random Kanye West joke.
+A simple project that generates a random Kanye West quote.

 ## Technologies
 Project is created with: